haskell-game/tiny-games-hs/README.md

 A good minimal graphical breakout game - using your mouse to control the bat, bounce the ball to destroy all bricks, aiming for the green screen of victory, not the red screen of failure.
 At game end, press the ESCAPE key to exit.
-A "soggy" ball-bat bounce hurts the game feel slightly.
+A "soggy" ball-bat bounce hurts the game feel.
 Comes with docs and a readable source version.
 Rating: 8/10